jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 word that is the root of "adjacent", which means "to lie near" and "to be nearby".
 And the opposite is "hard".
 Of course, the root of "hard" has nothing to do with lying near.
 It does not mean "lie far away".
-It actually means like "strong", or tortuously so.
+It actually means "strong", or tortuously so.

 [Time 0:03:17]